MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/file-structure.md

   for hover information.
 It should be plain text.
 - **Description**: A description of the behavior of a function or operation, or the purpose of a type.
 Together, the summary and description form the generated documentation file for the function, operation, or type.
-  The description may contain in-line LaTeX-formatted symbols and equations.
+  The description supports in-line LaTeX-formatted symbols and equations.
 - **Input**: A description of the input tuple for an operation or function.
-  May contain additional Markdown subsections indicating each element of the input tuple.
+  Can contain additional Markdown subsections indicating each element of the input tuple.
 - **Output**: A description of the tuple returned by an operation or function.
 - **Type Parameters**: An empty section that contains one additional subsection for each generic type parameter.